 - Data arrangement is very important here.
-IF the data is not in a suitable format then we cannot apply a bar chart.
+If the data is not in a suitable format, we cannot apply a bar chart.

 - Choose a bar chart for a small amount of data.

-- Column and bar charts are similar in terms of presenting the visuals but the vertical and horizontal axis is interchanged.
+- Column and bar charts are similar in presenting the visuals, but the vertical and horizontal axis is interchanged.

 This has been a guide to a BAR chart in Excel.
-Here we discuss its uses and how to create Bar Chart in Excel with excel examples and downloadable excel templates.
-You may also look at these useful functions in excel –
+Here we discuss its uses and how to create a Bar Chart in Excel with Excel examples and downloadable templates.
+You may also look at these useful functions in Excel –